 Prior to applying for a new building permit with Chelan County Community Development in these basins, the Water Mitigation application must be submitted with fees.
 The application will be reviewed to determine whether the building permit will result in new indoor, outdoor, or combined uses.
-This application will then be debited as a new water use to the appropriate geographic reserve and a finding of water adequacy will be made.
-The approved water adequacy checklist will need to be submitted with the building permit application.
+This application will then be debited as a new water use to the appropriate geographic reserve and a water mitigation approval will be issued.
+The water mitigation approval document will need to be submitted with the building permit application.
 Once final occupancy is approved by Chelan County Community Development and the building permit is complete, a Water Mitigation Certificate will be recorded on the property.